 Archaeological Programme of Works, Bristol

-Building on a long-standing partnership with the Water industry, we completed our Archaeological programme of works within agreed timescale ensuring pipeline works were completed on schedule
+Building on a long-standing partnership with the Water industry, we completed our archaeological programme of works within agreed timescales, ensuring pipeline works were completed on schedule

 - Sensitive site - known area of archaeological potential in central Bristol

 - Watching Brief carried out subsequent to our DBA

 - Structural remains of Medieval origin identified along with evidence for early Post-medieval glass-working

 We initially undertook a Desk Based Assessment of the proposed water mains pipeline which identified that it extended through an area of Moderate to High archaeological sensitivity within the medieval suburb of Redcliffe and Temple (in central Bristol) and along the south and east fringes of the medieval suburb of Old Market in close proximity to the line of the ‘Great Ditch’, dug in the late 12th/ 13th century to defend the Old Market suburb.

 Following our Desk Based Assessment, we undertook a Watching Brief on groundworks associated with the mains replacement scheme.
 All the pits exhibited evidence of disturbance by modern road construction works and service trenching; nevertheless, significant archaeological remains were identified in six of the pits excavated.